 “Comenity” may refer to either Comenity Bank or Comenity Capital Bank, which are both owned by Alliance Data.
 As far as the average cardholder is concerned, there’s no difference between Comenity Bank credit cards and Comenity Capital Bank cards.

 The vast majority of Comenity credit cards are co-branded with retail stores, although some credit programs are co-branded with other types of companies: travel services, gas stations and auto dealers, healthcare providers, and financial institutions.

-Most Comenity cards are closed-loop, meaning you can only use them at the co-branded company.
+Most Comenity cards are closed-loop or private label, meaning you can only use them at the co-branded company.
 Others are open-loop and networked with Visa, Mastercard, or Discover, meaning you can use them anywhere those cards are accepted.

 Co-branded credit cards have rewards programs and perks that are focused on the partner company.
 They often provide a discount on your first purchase after being approved, like 20% off, and birthday gifts are pretty common too, especially with fashion retailers.
 If the card is networked, meaning it has a Visa, Mastercard, or Discover logo, it may also offer bonus categories that let you earn rewards points or cash back on other types of purchases.

 If you’re not a devoted fan of a particular retailer or company, spending money with it consistently throughout the year, you’re probably not a good fit for its co-branded credit card.
 Instead, you’ll probably be better off with a general-use reward credit card.
 Some store cards offer special financing, however, and if you have your eye on a particular item you may want a store card to get some time to pay it off interest-free (these are usually deferred-interest financing offers, so be sure to pay them off responsibly).